 - The building business constantly transports various large, heavy items and bulk construction materials.

-Every day, specialized equipment is transported across the country; these items need special care to ensure their safety:
+Every day, specialized equipment is relocated across the country; these items need special care to ensure their safety:

 - Air compression equipment